Equipment and Safety

 • Foam roller and massage ball (and yoga mat?) to loosen up your legs after each stage

-• Thongs / sandals for after racign so your feet can breath
+• Thongs / sandals for after racing

 Tarkine shoes – official footwear of the event

-• Working towards a carbon neutral business model.
+• Working towards a carbon neutral business model

-• Using ethical and sustainable manufacturing processes.
+• Using ethical and sustainable manufacturing processes

-• Using ethical, sustainable and eco-friendly materials.
+• Using ethical, sustainable and eco-friendly materials

 • Working towards a worldwide recycled program.